 As mentioned already, the UX433’s thin bezel display makes for an extremely immersive experience.
-The display is vivid and accurate, which makes it a great tool for retouching photographs.
-However, it is on the dimmer side, and can struggle outdoors or when exposed to direct light.
+The display is vivid and accurate which makes it a great tool for retouching photographs.
+However, it is on the dimmer side with it struggling outdoors or when exposed to direct light.
 If you find yourself watching a TV series or movie, there is not much issue.
-The detail and picture quality are relatively high but in some darker scenes it becomes harder to make out what you are watching.
-The other issue may be the nature of the glossy display, which does lend itself to reflection.
+The detail and picture quality is relatively high but in some darker scenes, it becomes harder to make out what you are watching.
+The other issue may be the nature of the glossy display which does lend itself to reflection.

 With regards to connectivity, the ZenBook 14 comes with a wide variety.
-On the left is the power input, an HDMI connector, USB 3.1 input and a type-C USB port.
-On the right, you find a microSD card slot, USB 2.0 port and a combination microphone/headphone jack.
+On the left is the power input, an HDMI connector, and USB 3.1 input and a Type-C USB port.
+Whereas on the right, you find a microSD card slot, a USB 2.0 port and a combination microphone/headphone jack.
 There are also small LEDs here that give you a quick glance at battery level and power mode.
-Out of the box, Asus also bundles an Ethernet adapter for wired internet connectivity, which is a nice feature.
+Out of the box, Asus also bundles an Ethernet adaptor for wired internet connectivity which is a nice feature.
 But unfortunately, the notebook supports no Thunderbolt 3.
 This makes the UX433 unable to support certain docking stations or an external graphics card.
-A partial workaround to this could have been replacing the power input with a type-C USB port capable of Thunderbolt 3.
+A partial work-around to this could have been replacing the power input with a Type-C USB port capable of Thunderbolt 3.

 Typing on a laptop is a subjective experience.
 But on the ZenBook 14, I think most people will be happy with it.

-The backlit keys on the laptop have a nice tactile click to them and require a very low amount of actuation force.
-If I was nitpicking, the gap between the space bar and the track-pad is small.
-So every now and then, I missed the key.
+The back-lit keys on the laptop have a nice tactile click to them and require a very low amount of actuation force.
+If I was nitpicking, the gap between the space key and the track-pad is small.
+So every now and then, I missed the space key.
 However, that is something a minor adjustment fixed.
-Speaking of the trackpad, it is not my favourite.
-I would have preferred dedicated keys because more often than not, the trackpad was not sensitive enough to register my clicks.
-That said, Asus’ solution to use the trackpad as a number pad is great.
+Speaking of the track-pad, it is not my favourite.
+I would have preferred dedicated keys because more often than not, the track-pad was not sensitive enough to register my clicks.
+That being said, Asus’ solution to use the track-pad as a number-pad is great.

-You can even use it to accomplish a few mathematical tasks but I would have liked some capacitive feedback too.
+You can even use it to accomplish a few mathematical tasks but I would have preferred if it had a capacitive feedback to it.

 While the laptop may not substitute a gaming or editing rig, it can recently perform well enough in emergency situations.
 During such usage, the temperature of the machine remained cool for the most part.
-Demanding tasks, however, did warm up the bottom and hinge section of the laptop, making it hot to the touch.
-Another notable mention should be the laptop’s ultra-fast PCIe SSD.
+Demanding tasks however did warm up the bottom and hinge section of the laptop making it hot to touch.
+Another notable mention must be the laptop’s ultra-fast PCIe SSD.
 With 512GB of storage, it does wonders for transferring large files.
 There was a notable improvement in both transfer speeds as well as read/write speeds when using the disk for editing and finding files on the laptop.

 For a laptop of this calibre, you come to expect good battery life.
-In that regard, the ZenBook doesn’t disappoint.
-At around 75 per cent brightness, the UX433 easily got me through seven to eight hours of web browsing and document editing.
+And in that regard too, the ZenBook does not disappoint.
+At around 75 per cent of its total brightness, the UX433 easily got me through 7-8 hours of web browsing and document editing.

-Of course, running heavier applications will drain the battery quicker but this is a respectable result for a laptop.
+Of course, running heavier applications will drain the battery quicker but this is a respectable result for the laptop.
 I can easily get through working while on the go and in fact, the charger is not a burden to carry either.
-It has quite a compact form factor so I can take it with me in case the laptop needs a top-up.
+It is quite a compact form factor so I can take it with me just in case the laptop needs a top up.